 UM employee compensation includes hourly fees and salaried positions.
-All medical management staff are required to acknowledge an Affirmative Statement regarding compensation annually.
-Compensation or incentives to staff or agents based on the amount or volume of adverse determinations, reductions or limitations on lengths of stay, benefits, services; or frequency of telephone calls or other contacts with health care practitioners or patients is prohibited.
+All medical management staff completing UM reviews and decisions are required to acknowledge an Affirmative Statement regarding compensation annually.
+Compensation or incentives to staff or agents based on the amount or volume of adverse determinations, reductions or limitations on lengths of stay, benefits, services; or frequency of telephone calls or other contacts with health care practitionerproviders or patients is prohibited.
 The Plan and its delegated UM agents will not permit or provide compensation or anything of value to its employees, agents, or contractors based on: